Westie/DnDTools/README.md

 Designed to enable a player to easily keep track of how many spell slots they have remaining per level, plus a reference for spell slots and cantrips.

 ## Encounter Tracker
-Allows the creation encounter and tracking of turn and remaining health.
+Allows the creation of encounters with the ability to track health and participant's turn.